jcordoba95/lp-server/README.md

   4. Make sure to re-source source .bash_profile your current session or simply open new terminal.

+  5. Create a database to be used for this project.
+I used [this free service](https://api.elephantsql.com/) .
 ## Running the server
   1. Make a copy of `env.example.` and create your `.env` and fill out the variables.